 Farm Aid Hotline

-Through the 1-800-FARM-AID hotline and email service, Farm Aid’s Hotline Staff refers farmers to an extensive network of family farm and rural support organizations across the country.
+Through the 1-800-FARM-AID Hotline, Farm Aid’s Hotline Staff refers farmers to an extensive network of family farm and rural support organizations across the country.
 Referrals provide immediate support to farm families in crisis and farmers seeking to transition to more sustainable farming practices, as well as for individuals looking to become farmers.